atorresbr/sopaspades/README.md

 ## downloading the text file to transform in Bash Script
 wget https://raw.githubusercontent.com/atorresbr/sopaspades/main/a-la-popa.txt && \
-sudo mv a-la-popa.txt a-la-popa.sh && \
+mv a-la-popa.txt a-la-popa.sh && \

 ## setting the permissions to you LINUX user and exec the Bash Script to install the game
 sudo chmod +x a-la-popa.sh && sudo ./a-la-popa.sh &&